Serenella97325/connectivity-hackathon-serenAiGrid/README.md

 #### Additional Files
 - `data_received.json`
   - Example of the combined medical and network data received from the Spring Boot simulators.
-  - The medical data follows the FHIR standard, and the network data includes details like node bandwidth and latency.
+  - The medical data follows the FHIR standard, and the network data includes details like node, bandwidth and latency.

 - `result.json`
   - Example of the optimization result from the `greedyAlgorithm.py` module.
-  - The medical data follows the FHIR standard, and the network data includes details like node bandwidth and latency.
+  - The JSON provides an overview of network resource allocation for medical emergencies and telemedicine sessions, summarizing handled and unhandled emergencies, initial and remaining bandwidth, and bandwidth allocation changes across nodes.

 - `generated_report.pdf`
   - Example of a PDF report generated by the AI module using the "Emergency" template.